luci/luci-go/vpython/README.md

 `vpython` has several levels of caching that it employs to optimize setup and invocation overhead.

-#### VirtualEnv
+#### Virtualenv

-Once a VirtualEnv specification has been resolved, its resulting pinned specification is hashed and used as a key to that VirtualEnv.
-Other `vpython` invocations expressing hte same environment will naturally re-use that VirtualEnv instead of creating their own.
+Once a Virtualenv specification has been resolved, its resulting pinned specification is hashed and used as a key to that Virtualenv.
+Other `vpython` invocations expressing the same environment will naturally re-use that Virtualenv instead of creating their own.

 #### Download Caching